mhenke/CFML-in-100-minutes/cfml100mins.markdown

 ### Components

 In CFML, a ColdFusion component (CFC) file contains data and methods.
 Components are a building blocks for objects.
-Objects know information, called 'attributes', and can do actions, called 'methods'.
-In ColdFusion the 'cffunction' tag is used to define methods within a CFC.
+Objects know information, called "attributes", and can do actions, called "methods".
+In ColdFusion the "cffunction" tag is used to define methods within a CFC.

 For an example of an object, think about you as a human being.
 You have attributes like height, weight, and eye color.
 You have methods like walk, run, wash dishes, and daydream.
 Different kinds of objects have different attributes and methods.
 In the next sections we'll look at a few specific instructions in CFML.

-In CFML we define an object using the 'cfcomponent' instruction and save the file as '.cfc'.
-Here's an example defining the object type 'PersonalChef.cfc':
+In CFML we define an object using the "cfcomponent" instruction and save the file as _.cfc_.
+Here's an example defining the object type _PersonalChef.cfc_:

 #### Tag